-2.204 The principles of radiation protection are not specific to nuclear power plants but apply to all facilities and activities in which ionizing radiation is produced, as well as to exposure due to natural sources of radiation.
+2.204 The principles of radiation protection are not specific to nuclear power plants but apply to all facilities and activities in which ionizing radiation is produced as well as existing exposure situations.

 2.205 Facilities and activities that give rise to radiation risks must yield an overall benefit (Principle 4 of the IAEA's Fundamental Safety Principles [1], 'Justification of facilities and activities').
 Protection must be optimized to provide the highest level of safety that can reasonably be achieved (Principle 5 [1], 'Optimization of protection').
 Measures for controlling radiation risks must ensure that no individual bears an unacceptable risk of harm (Principle 6 [1], 'Limitation of risks to individuals').